2023 Best Value Electrical & Power Installation Undergraduate Certificate Schools in the Great Lakes Region

 CVTC undergraduate students pay an average of $6,793 in tuition and fees each year.
 The average amount in student loans that electrical transmission installation majors at CVTC take out while working on their Undergraduate Certificate is $7,004.

 You’ll join some of the best and brightest minds around you if you attend Moraine Park Technical College.
 The school came in at #3 on this year’s Best Value Electrical & Power Installation Undergraduate Certificate Schools in the Great Lakes Region list.
-Located in the small city of Fond du Lac, Moraine Park Technical College is a public college with a small student population.
+Located in the city of Fond du Lac, Moraine Park Technical College is a public school with a small student population.

 Moraine Park Technical College undergraduate students pay an average of $6,793 in tuition and fees each year.
 The average amount in student loans that electrical transmission installation majors at Moraine Park Technical College take out while working on their Undergraduate Certificate is $3,974.